 Company Aircraft.
 Our named executive officers are allowed access to Company-owned aircraft for personal use as well as business flights.
 This benefit increases the level of safety and security for the named executive officers and allows them to make better use of their time by being able to travel more efficiently.
 The Company reports imputed income to an executive officer for income tax purposes for the value of any personal use based upon the Standard Industry Fare Level (SIFL) in accordance with the Internal Revenue Code and Treasury Regulations.
 For purposes of the Summary Compensation Table below, the Company reports compensation for the NEOs based on the incremental cost for flights constituting personal use.
 As disclosed in the Summary Compensation Table in this proxy statement, only Messrs.
-William Dillard, II, Alex Dillard and Mike Dillard had personal use of Company aircraft for fiscal year 2019.
+William Dillard, II and Alex Dillard incurred incremental costs for the personal use of Company aircraft for fiscal year 2020.